All Episodes

 They don't even know who to attack.

-I I remember back, I forget the years now they all run together, but you remember the year that Christine O'Donnell ran in Delaware and Sharon Angles Senate races, admittedly, but Sharon Angle in Nevada, remember all those these Tea Party candidates wanted a Republican establishment run around saying, well, well, we can't support these people.
+I forget the years now they all run together but you remember the year that Christine O'donnell ran in Delaware and Sharon Angle is senate races admittedly, but Sharon Angle in Nevada.

-Remember back then, the what really concerned the Republican establishment was winning the Senate.
+Remember, back then, the what really concerned the Republican establishment was winning the Senate.

 They wanted to win the Senate.

-They wanted the chairmanships on the committees because they wanted to be in charge of the money.
+They wanted to control the committees, they wanted the chairmanships on the committees because they wanted to be in charge of the money.

-And the consultants mobilized, and they all started going on TV, and they go, Well, these people don't have a prayer.
+And these people don't have a prayer.

-I mean, there goes our chance.
+I mean, there goes our chance, there goes our chance.

 They started wringing their hands and complaining in public.

-There goes our chance to get the committee chairmanship.
+There goes our chance to win the Senate, there goes our chance to get the committee chairmanship.

 That's what I knew they wanted.